 What Novastar Looks for in Entrepreneurs

-We manage an $80 million fund, but do not think of ourselves primarily as fund managers.
+We manage more than $160 million across two venture funds, but do not think of ourselves primarily as fund managers.
 The fun and focus of our work is partnering with entrepreneurs to help bring ideas to life and multiply their impact.

 We look for market potential, focused strategies (there is more than enough complexity in execution when growing a business in frontier markets), business model innovation, and a fundamental alignment between commercial success and positive social impact.
 But the quality of the founders trumps these.